pnpm/pnpm/CONTRIBUTING.md

 1. Run `pnpm install` in the root of the repository to install all dependencies.
 2. For compiling all projects, run `pnpm run compile` in the root of the repository.
 To run a task that will recompile the projects on change, run `pnpm run watch`.
-3. In order to run all the tests in the repository, run `pnpm run test-master`.
+3. In order to run all the tests in the repository, run `pnpm run test-main`.
 You may also run tests of specific projects by running `pnpm test` inside a project's directory or using `pnpm --filter <project name> test`.

 ## Submitting a Pull Request (PR)